voya-voja/dann5/README.md

 Dann5 d5o library is in active development on Windows x64 as a primary OS.
 A Mac OS X/Linux version and package installation will be released soon.

 #### Install Windows x64 version from this repository into python project or environment
-  1. Download d5o.cp38-win_amd64.pyd file from [debug folder](cpp_build/Debug)
+  1. Download dann5 folder with d5o.cp38-win_amd64.pyd library from [examples folder](examples)
-  2. Create Dann5 as a sub-folder of
+  2. Make dann5 a sub-folder of
    -	your python project folder; or
    -	site-packages folder for your python environment, e.g. for anaconda distribution, on windows, the path should be: